lkolodziejek/AmazonSagemakerWorkshop/Lab 1/README.md

 ![](https://user-images.githubusercontent.com/36265995/102664936-23f9e400-4184-11eb-86fe-704026733d49.png)

-22. Finally!
-We are all set up.
-You web page is up and running.
+22. Finally!!
+We are all set up and ready.
+Your web page is up and running.
 Try to get the prediction for example vector of features.

 ![](https://user-images.githubusercontent.com/36265995/102665148-94a10080-4184-11eb-81e9-f5bb0ed1e8e4.png)

+**Congratulations!!** You successfully completed this lab!!